ZAHID188/SE_JAVAWEB-YZ/README.md

 # SE_JAVAWEB-YZ
-This a Web development lesson using Java.
+This a Web development lesson using Java provided by our university.@yangzhou university.